-Participating certifying boards and ACCME share the expectation that accredited providers evaluate the impact of their activities on learners' competence, strategies/skills, performance, and/or patient outcomes (ACCME Criterion 11).
+Participating certifying boards and ACCME share the expectation that accredited providers evaluate the impact of their activities on learners' competence, performance or patient outcomes.
 The following examples of evaluation approaches have been compiled as a resource for accredited providers.
 These are only examples-and not an exhaustive list-of the methods that can be used by the accredited provider in CME that supports MOC.
 Some certifying boards may have evaluation requirements in addition to those provided in the table below, as outlined in the board-specific sections above.

-ACCME requirements related to evaluation can be found in Criterion 11 of the Accreditation Criteria.
+ACCME requirements related to evaluation can be found as part of the Accreditation Criteria.

-Component Requirement Expectation Evaluation Mechanism All activities, including live activities, must include a comprehensive evaluation component that assesses individual learner competence, knowledge and/or skill.
+Component Requirement Expectation Evaluation Mechanism All activities, including live activities, must include a comprehensive evaluation component that assesses individual learner competence, performance, and/or the impact on patient outcomes.
 The evaluation measures the competence or performance of the individual learner and not of the activity.
-Evaluation methods employed should be able to identify individual learning (not Participation Threshold The provider determines and communicates the participation threshold, also known as a passing standard, for the learner to earn MOC credit. anonymous).
+Evaluation methods employed should be able to identify individual learning (not anonymous).
+Participation Threshold The provider determines and communicates the participation threshold, also known as a passing standard, for the learner to earn MOC credit.
 The participation threshold must be clearly communicated to the learner prior to engagement in the activity.
 The learner must meet the participation threshold set by the provider before credit is reported.
 Feedback All activities must include feedback to participants, identifying learner results with rationales for correct answers or attainment of applicable skill(s), and/or relevant citations where appropriate.
 Evaluation of the learner and feedback to the learner must be completed before completion credit may be awarded.